NeptuneHub/k3s-supreme-waffle/elasticsearc/README.md

 helm repo update
 ```

-Now you can install elastichsearch ugin the values file in this repo.
-Remember to change the password:
+Now you can install elastichsearch ugin the **elasticsearch-values.yaml** file in this repo.
+Remember to change the password and the replica if you have more than one node in your cluster:
 ```
 helm install elasticsearch elastic/elasticsearch --namespace logging -f elasticsearch-values.yaml
 ```